bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 One of the uses of this sort of XANES fitting is to try to figure out what's actually in a sample.
-One approach to figuring this out is to measure all plausible standard compounds and try fitting a large number of different combinations of the standards to the data.
-ATHENA provides a tool for automating this.
+One approach to figuring this out is to measure all plausible standard compounds and try fitting a large number of different combinations of the standards to the data. :demeter:`athena` provides a tool for automating this.
 Here is how it works:

 #.
 Load all of the standards that you want to consider into the table of